1. Qualitative thought theory.

 In some experiments of indirect prayer on targets that are hidden from view, the unseen target might be weakly tagged by thought.
 Spindrift learned that the Associational Linkage to a target becomes stronger when the target is better understood by the prayer.
 The more individuals and groups know, define, and love what the target is that is prayed-for, the stronger becomes the Associational Linkage that the mind makes to tagging the target.

-If we learn more about a vague target prayer is addressing, learning more forms a firmer Associational Linkage for the prayer.
+People say in effect that God knows where their prayer is supposed to go.
+Yet man and woman can also locate what is prayed-for.
+If we learn more about a vague target prayer is addressing, learning more forms a firmer Associational Linkage for the prayer to reach the target.
 Jesus asked the father of an epileptic boy if the boy's condition was acute or chronic.
 Jesus' question showed his humane concern, individual attention, and need of additional knowledge.
 (Mark 9:17.)
 Mrs. Eddy wrote "To know the supposed bodily belief of the patient and what has claimed to produce it, enables the practitioner to act more understandingly in destroying this belief."
 (Miscellaneous Writings, page 352:15.)
 These two examples demonstrate a form of Associational Linkage from Jesus' standpoint and Mrs. Eddy's writings.

 Bruce Klingbeil failed to convey to Christian Science practitioners that in Mary Baker Eddy's day, virtually all the praying for patients was done in person.
 Aside from the telegraph wire used to send messages in Morse Code to people, people seeking help visited a practitioner's office or practitioners visited people's homes.
 Mrs. Eddy met almost all her patients in person.
 According to her account, patients averaged one to three visits with her.
 Much direct information was gained from having human contact in person.